speedledger/po-property-translator/README.md

 }
 ```

-Matching properties files are created with the tranlations (or stub of the translations).
+Matching properties files are created with the translations (or stub of the translations).
 ```
 FileMenuConstants.properties          //default language (containing terms in english) FileMenuConstants_sv.properties       //swedish FileMenuConstants_de.properties       //german
 ```

-Content of "FileMenuConstants.properties"
+Content of `FileMenuConstants.properties`
 ```
 ##Menu items of the file menu
 openFile=Open file